Advanced mirror shapes for mode enhancement in plano-concave cavities: Performance improvements with shaped mirrors

 \section{Performance improvements with shaped mirrors}

-To assess the potential of mirror shaping methods from Sec.~\ref{sec: surface designs}, we simulate their use in an example cavity geometry.
+To assess the potential of these mirror shapes to improve cavity performance, we simulate their use in an example cavity geometry.
 This geometry has length \SI{1}{\milli\metre}, resonant wavelength \SI{1033}{\nano\metre} to target an example dipole transition in $\mathrm{Sr}^{+}$ ions, mirror diameter \SI{300}{\micro\metre}, and $\lnotclip$ 20ppm.
 The length is chosen to avoid the strong impacts of dielectric mirrors on trapped ions seen at lengths of a few hundreds of microns~\cite{Teller:21, Kassa:25}.
-Details of the numerical parameters and the particular methods used for the simulations in this manuscript are found in App.~\ref{app: simulation parameters}.
+Details of the numerical parameters and the particular methods used for the simulations in this manuscript are found in Methods.

-For retroreflective optimisation (Fig.~\ref{fig: retroreflective_optimisation_example}), a complicated surface design featuring a tight central curvature and small scale detail (Fig.~\ref{fig: retroreflective_optimisation_example}a) increases $\cintdirect$ far above $\cintdirectpc$, but only over a very limited length range (Fig.~\ref{fig: retroreflective_optimisation_example}b).
+For retroreflective optimisation (Fig.~\ref{fig: retroreflective_optimisation_example}), a complicated surface design featuring a tight central curvature and small scale details (Fig.~\ref{fig: retroreflective_optimisation_example}a) increases $\cintdirect$ far above $\cintdirectpc$, but only over a very limited length range (Fig.~\ref{fig: retroreflective_optimisation_example}b).
 This superior performance derives from focussing much more tightly on the emitter with a specific mode that fits exactly into the mirror's finite diameter (Fig.~\ref{fig: retroreflective_optimisation_example}c-d).
 This confirms the principle that mirror shaping can exploit the full extent of the non-planar mirror to circumvent the performance limitations brought by Gaussian eigenmodes.
 However, the complicated profile would be challenging to fabricate, and the extreme length sensitivity, down to even a wavelength scale, means that the cavity could not even be freely tuned onto a desired resonant frequency without affecting $\cint$ considerably.